bongiozzo/musica_mustdie/output/band_mithotyn.md

 # Mithotyn

-Дискография
+## Дискография

-"In the Sign of the Ravens" 1997, Viking Metal
+### "In the Sign of the Ravens" 1997, Viking Metal

+Upon raging waves        5.06
+    In the sign
+      of the ravens          5.52
+    Shadows of the past      7.34
+    Lost in the mist         4.17
+    Embraced by frost        7.19
+    In the forest
+      of moonlight           4.20
+    Tills dagen gryr         1.01
+    Strories carved
+      in stone               8.00
+    Freezing storms of snow  7.26
+    Where my spirit
+      forever shall be       4.07
+    Let thy ale swing        0.58

+### "King of the Distant Forest" 1998, Viking Metal

+1. King Of The Distant Forest (Weinerhall) 5:29
+2. Hail Me (Beckmann/Weinerhall) 6:45
+3. From The Frozen Plains (Beckmann/Weinerhall) 5:59
+4. On Misty Pathways (Beckmann/Weinerhall) 5:22
+5. Legacy (Beckmann/Weinerhall) 5:41
+6. Trollvisa (Beckmann/Weinerhall) 2:03
+7. Under The Banner (Beckmann/Martinsson/Weinerhall) 5:48
+8. We March (Beckmann/Weinerhall) 5:54
+9. Venegeance (Beckmann/Martinsson/Weinerhall) 6:06
+10.Masters Of Winderness (Beckmann/Weinerhall) 5:59
+11.In A Time Of Tales (Weinerhall) 3:35

-"King of the Distant Forest" 1998, Viking Metal "Gathered Around the Oaken Table" 1999, Viking Metal
+### "Gathered Around the Oaken Table" 1999, Viking Metal

+Lord of ironhand         5.12
+    Watchmen of the wild     5.17
+    In the clash of arms     6.41
+    Hearts of stone          4.56
+    The well of mimir        4.39
+    Chariot of power         5.55
+    Nocturnal riders         3.06
+    The guardian             4.41
+    Imprisoned               4.33
+    Guided by history        6.33
+    The old rover            3.44

 ## Отношения с другими группами